jjoc/ecidadania-ng/README.md

 eCidadania-ng (ecidadania new generation) is a project to develop an up to date version of the well known open source application for citizen participation, ecidadania which can be used for debates, proposals, trusted voting, usable by associations, companies and administrations.
-Stable releases of project are on our website or at official CENATIC`s Forge.
+Stable releases are on our website or at official CENATIC`s Forge.

 eCidadania objective is to provide a way to make a full participation process on internet, or even use it as a complement to in person participative